tensor-foundation/actions/README.md

 ## License

-Tensor Action is distributed under the terms of the MIT license, see [LICENSE](./LICENSE) for details.
-The actions are mostly derived from [Metaplex Actions](https://github.com/metaplex-foundation/actions) and [action-rs](https://github.com/actions-rs).
+Tensor Actions is distributed under the terms of the MIT license, see [LICENSE](./LICENSE) for details.
+These actions are mostly derived from [Metaplex Actions](https://github.com/metaplex-foundation/actions) and [action-rs](https://github.com/actions-rs).